jasonqiu98/GRAIL-artifact/README.md

 Note: We present the experimental results in HTML files listed in [`GRAIL-experiments`](./GRAIL-experiments/)

 - ArangoDB-Cycle, ArangoDB-SP & ArangoDB-Pregel: in this repo, under the path [`go-graph-checker`](./go-graph-checker/)
-- Neo4j-APOC & Neo4j-GDS-SCC: in the repo [`pbt-benchmark`](https://github.com/JINZhao2000/pbt-benchmark)
+- Neo4j-APOC & Neo4j-GDS-SCC: in this repo, under the path [`neo4j-graph-checker`](./neo4j-graph-checker/)

 ## Collect histories

-We use [`jepsen.arangodb`](https://github.com/grail/jepsen.arangodb) to list histories, and [`jepsen.arangodb.single`](https://github.com/grail/jepsen.arangodb.single) to collect register histories.
+We use [`jepsen.arangodb`](./jepsen.arangodb) to collect list histories, and [`jepsen.arangodb.single`](./jepsen.arangodb.single) to collect register histories.
 See the two repositories for details.

 ## Set up the checker